 If you have a meat and potatoes significant other or child at home, this will quickly be one of their favorites.
 Good for you, because it's easy peasy and delicious!

-Serve with Mr. Bou’s favorite – instant butter mashed potatoes and canned peas!
+Serve these hamburger steaks with Mr. Bou's favorite - instant butter mashed potatoes and canned peas for a complete meal!
 (This man is simple, let me tell ya)

 Hamburger Steaks with Onion Gravy

 - 1 pound lean ground beef (93%)